andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 - Form reusability
 - Breaking progressive enhancement
 - Fighting with action data persistence

-I will then go ahead and provide an alternative way of implementing session feedback with session cookies and loader data that solves the described concerns.

 Please note that the concerns and pitfalls discussed can be countered or avoided.
 The last point is also highly subjective.
 I am discussing these points only because I personally struggled with trying to make action data work before ultimately preferring to avoid it as much as possible.